yupavlen-ms/openvmm/Guide/src/user_guide/openhcl/diag/cvm_restrictions.md

 ## Simulating CVM restrictions

-Most of these restrictions can be simulated on a non-CVM OpenHCL VM by setting the `UNDERHILL_CONFIDENTIAL` environment variable to `1`, either in your IGVM JSON definition or by using the `Set-VmFirmwareParameters` cmdlet.
+Most of these restrictions can be simulated on a non-CVM OpenHCL VM by setting the `OPENHCL_CONFIDENTIAL` environment variable to `1`, either in your IGVM JSON definition or by using the `Set-VmFirmwareParameters` cmdlet.
 This environment variable will cause OpenHCL to behave as if it is running in a CVM for the purpose of diagnostics.